Wednesday, June 10

 Led by a professional instructor, the rise-and-shine class will prepare you for the day ahead with general stretching, muscle toning, and a few sun salutations.

-Global industry trends—such as industrialization, increasing investment in technology, and vertical and horizontal consolidation—are poised to dramatically disrupt all stages of the project life cycle.
-Rather than independent project stages, the project of the future will operate as a single production system where technology will be integrated from design, procurement, and planning through to construction, commissioning, and operations.
+Global industry trends—such as digitization, industrialization, vertical and horizontal consolidation, and rising technology investment—are poised to dramatically disrupt all stages of the project life cycle.
+Rather than having independent project stages, the project of the future will operate as a single production system where technology will be integrated from design, procurement and planning through to construction, commissioning and operations.
 How do we prepare for the projects of the future and manage the inevitable disruption?

 ACCELERATING TECHNOLOGY ADOPTION